Ashley Esarey, PhD, MPhil, MA, BA

 About

-In his youth, Ashley Esarey spend time on commercial fishing boats and a small wheat farm in his native Washington State before developing an interest in getting rich doing business in Japan.
-Much to the dismay of his parents, a year spent as an undergraduate at Waseda University in Tokyo led to a passion for East Asian politics instead.
-After graduating from Occidental College in Los Angeles with a degree in Diplomacy and World Affairs: East Asia, he went to Taipei to study Mandarin Chinese at National Taiwan Normal University for two years prior to a two-year stint as a journalist in Taiwan.
+In his youth, Ashley Esarey worked on commercial fishing boats and a small wheat farm in his native Washington State before developing an interest in getting rich doing business in Japan.
+A year spent as an undergraduate at Waseda University in Tokyo led to a passion for East Asian politics instead.
+After graduating from Occidental College in Los Angeles with a degree in Diplomacy and World Affairs: East Asia, he went to Taipei to study Mandarin Chinese at National Taiwan Normal University for two years prior to a stint as a journalist in Taipei.
 He returned to the United States for graduate studies at Columbia University in New York.
 His doctoral research on the political effects of Chinese media commercialization drew on two years of fieldwork in Shanghai, Beijing, Guangzhou, and Changsha, including one year as a Fulbright-Hays Fellow.
 This project connected his experiences as a journalist and a scholar; political communication would remain a research focus for many years.
 Dr. Esarey’s first academic position was at Middlebury College in Vermont.
 He was then awarded the An Wang Postdoctoral Fellowship in Chinese Studies at Harvard University.
-An avid outdoorsman, Dr. Esarey was eager to return to the mountains of the west.
+An avid outdoorsman, Dr. Esarey sought to return to the mountains of the west.
 He taught at Whitman College for three years prior to taking up his first appointment at the University of Alberta.
-Currently, he is Associate Professor of Political Science and Director of the interdisciplinary program in Taiwan Studies
+Currently, he is Associate Professor of Political Science and Director of the Taiwan Studies Program.

 Research